Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Conclusion and Future Work

-In this work, we have considered the nonspinning quasicircular BBH signals in order to concentrate on the effects of only including higher harmonics of the radiation.
-It would be natural to extend this study to generic spinning BBH signals with eccentricity.
-We, however, expect that precession and/or eccentricity would cause similar biases.
-We have already verified this from a few precessing BBH Type-II injections but a thorough study will shed more light on this.
-We leave these investigations for future work.
+In this work, we have considered nonspinning quasicircular BBH signals to concentrate on the effects of only including higher harmonics of the radiation.
+Extending this study to generic spinning BBH signals with eccentricity would be natural.
+We, however, expect that precession and/or eccentricity would cause similar biases~\cite{Ezquiaga:2020gdt}.
+We have already verified this from a few precessing BBH Type-II injections, but a thorough study will shed more light on this.
+We also have not considered the impact of noise systematics on our ability to identify Type-II lensed signals.
+We leave these investigations for future work, along with an exploration of the detectability of these effects for a poulation of simulated sources..